First, thanks to PreEmptive for inviting me to do a guest post.

 “If it ain’t broke, don’t fix it.”

-I wrote this a little while ago, but it’s even more relevant today:
+The following isn’t new, but it’s even more relevant today: